starfreck/obsidian-android-sync/README.md

 python3 ~/update_config.py "gdrive:Obsidian" "/storage/emulated/0/Documents/Obsidian"

-# if you messed up just use "syncrclone --new config.py" to create new config.py
+# if you mess up then just use "syncrclone --new config.py" to create new config.py
 ```

 5. Go to 'Widget' and add new Widget "Sync.sh.
 See the example [here](https://wiki.termux.com/wiki/Termux:Widget).
 After that click on new shortcut and your sync will start automatically.